PoolJK/billardtrainer/software/readme.md

   -pc                   for testing on pc
   -ui                   use user interface, assumes -pc      # currently not functional -d, --debug           show more debug output
+  -push, --push-to-pi   push sources to pi and run there
   ```
+The `-push` command uses GitPython to send only modified files to the Pi.
+The Pi has to be reachable
+via network under the alias `raspberrypi`.
+On Windows 10, PuTTY and PSCP are required to use this function, remember to add PSCP to PATH
+in environment variables

 example run configurations:
 ```
 billardtrainer.py -pc -res 1280x720